-Gerry’s formal education includes a Bachelor of Commerce (Honours) from Memorial University, a Diploma in Project Management from the Norwegian School of Management, as well as extensive subsea technical, operations, and equipment training.
+Gerry’s formal education includes a Bachelor of Commerce (Honours) from Memorial University, a Diploma in Project Management from the Norwegian School of Management, and extensive subsea technical, operations, and equipment training.

-After graduation from Memorial University with a Bachelor of Commerce in 2003, Susan held positions in materials management, project logistics, and corporate tax affairs with Trident Exploration and Pentagon Freight Services in Calgary before returning to Newfoundland.
-Her tenure with PF Collins included roles within the company’s Freight Forwarding and Import Departments prior to becoming VP, Business Development and member of the Executive Management team in 2017.
+Susan graduated from Memorial University with a Bachelor of Commerce in 2003.
+She held positions in materials management, project logistics, and corporate tax affairs with Trident Exploration and Pentagon Freight Services in Calgary before returning to Newfoundland.
+Her tenure with PF Collins included roles within the Freight Forwarding and Import Departments prior to becoming VP, Business Development in 2017.

-As part of the Executive Management team, Karen Holden has greatly contributed to the successful growth of the company through roles in Administration, Finance, and Human Resources.
+As part of the Executive Management team, Karen has greatly contributed to the successful growth and development of the company through roles in Administration, Finance, and Human Resources.

 Karen’s formal education includes designations through Memorial University, College of the North Atlantic, the Certified General Accountants Association, the Canadian Payroll Association, and the International Personnel Management Association.

 In her spare time, Karen is an avid photographer and enjoys capturing Newfoundland and Labrador’s scenic landscapes and diverse wildlife.

 Deborah manages PF Collins’ Customs Brokerage and Customs Consulting/Compliance services across Canada.
 She is a Licensed Customs Broker (LCB) and certified Supply Chain Management Professional (SCMP) who, over the course of her career, has played a key role in enhancing performance standards through process re-engineering and compliance strategy execution.